How to Grow and Care for Nerve Plants (Fittonia) Indoors

 Brown, shrivelled leaves

-To raise humidity, set the pot on a wet pebble tray or grow the plant in a bathroom and other moist areas in the home.
-Read more on how to raise humidity for houseplants.
+The cause of brown and shrivelled leaves in Nerve Plant is too dry air as it requires a humid environment to thrive.
+To raise humidity, set the pot on a wet pebble tray or grow the plant in a well-lit bathroom and other moist areas in the home.
+Learn more on how to increase humidity for houseplants.

 Dropping (losing) leaves